 Click to see:

 - Details on our ER physician team

 - Details about our ER

 - Details about Urgent Care

 - The difference between ER and Urgent Care

-When seconds count, our Emergency and Urgent Care physician team offers unparalleled experience and personal dedication to emergency medicine.
+When seconds count, our Emergency and Urgent Care physician team offer unparalleled experience and personal dedication to emergency medicine.
 And with new CT and MRI just steps away, they’re also equipped with the advanced technology they need to save lives.
-They are caring physicians with powerful credentials, and are the critical difference makers on your own home turf.
+They are caring physicians with powerful credentials and are the critical difference makers on your own home turf.

 Mark Bogner, MD

 Board certified in Emergency Medicine, Dr. Bogner is Southwest Health’s Emergency Department Medical Director.